Vansh28Kapoor/Vansh28Kapoor.github.io/_pages/Reading.md

 </p>

-Explored various results on Bipartite consensus of general linear multi-agent systems and Bipartite consensus in networks of agents with antagonistic interactions by Performing thorough literature review.
-The objective is on finding out the condition for the existence of the control parameter K for which Bi-partite Consensus is possible when the agents are all linear systems with different state-space representations
+Explored various results on Bipartite consensus of general linear multi-agent systems and Bipartite consensus in networks of agents with antagonistic interactions.
+Our objective is to find out the condition for the existence of the control parameter K for which Bi-partite Consensus is possible when the agents are all linear systems with different state-space representations.

 #### 3. **Game Theory and Algorithic Design**  [[Report]](/assets/pdf/game.pdf)
 <div style="margin-left: 20px;">
     <em>Summer of Science, Spring 2023</em>
 </p>

+<div style="height: 20px;"></div> <!-- Empty div for spacing -->

 <p align="center">
     <img width="400" src="/assets/img/games.png">